LizzieTang/keras-yolo3/README.md

 ## Some issues to know

-1. The test environment is
+1. The test and train environment is: (virtual box)
+    - Ubuntu 16.04
-    - Python 3.5.2
+    - Python 3.6.8
     - Keras 2.1.5
     - tensorflow 1.6.0